ogiewon/Hubitat/Drivers/http-momentary-switch.src/README.md

   - **IMPORTANT - To turn off the AV system, you must select the "PUT" method in your Hubitat "HTTP Momentary Switch" device**

+**Random Thought and Future Enhancement Possibilities**

+Ideally, Hubitat will provide native Harmony Hub integration in the future.
+Until that happens, the above approach seems to work well enough, assuming you don't have an extremenly complex Harmony Hub setup.

+A relatively simple future addition would be to create a Service Manager App that could automatically create Child Devices for each Activity and the Harmony Off command.
+If anyone wants to take on the challenge, please feel free to do so.
+My goal was simply to be able to remove one more dependency on my old SmartThings setup.
+This should provide me with enough capability to do that.

+The KuKuHarmony integration for SmartThings looks like a nice solution, however the developer has chosen not to implement Harmony Activity control at this time.
+He recommends using the SmartThings-to-Logitech integration for Activities.
+Thus, I chose to employ the KISS principle and create a very lightweight, albeit somewhat manual, solution.
+I rarely add or remove an Activity from my Harmony Hub, so a one-time setup doesn't seem to merit a complicated Service Manager App for now.

+**FAQ**
+- Why does my Hubitat Device show "Off" even though that Activity is currently playing on my Harmony Hub?
+  - I chose to implement the "HTTP Momentary Switch" device as a true MOMENTARY Switch.
+Think of it as a pushbutton that simply starts an activity.
+Thus, whenever you call its "push" command, it simply toggles the "switch" attribute to "on" and then immediately to "off".
+This allows other Apps and the Amazon Alexa to integrate with it.
+  - Since each of your Hubitat "Harmony Activity Devices" are completely standalone, they would have no idea if your turned on a different harmony hub activity.
+Thus, keeping their status up to date is a little challenging.
+Thus, I chose to keep it simple for now.
+  - If anyone wants to improve this behavior, I welcome the support!